HTTP-RPC/Sierra/README.md

 A [DTD](sierra.dtd) is provided to assist with editing.
 It is not used for validation and is not required.

-Custom DTDs can be generated using the [DTD encoder](sierra-tools/dtd-encoder) tool.
+A custom DTD can be generated using the [DTD encoder](sierra-tools/dtd-encoder) tool.
 An interactive [preview tool](sierra-tools/previewer) is also available.

 # Sierra Classes
 Sierra provides the `UILoader` class, which can be used in conjunction with the following types to to declaratively establish a hierarchy of user interface elements: